Achele/beginners-guide-to-using-Glasp/main.md

 Glasp arranges these highlights so you can quickly get back to what truly matters to you.
 On Glasp, you can follow people and receive a follow back just like on any other social networking platform, and your followers will see your highlights just as you will see theirs.

 Only available on desktops, the Glasp extension offers a simpler and quicker way to highlight text and make online notes.
 The Windows, MacOS, and Linux operating systems all support it.
-It is available through Safari or the Chrome Store.
+The extension is available on Safari and Chrome Store.

 ## Benefits Of Using Glasp

 You can learn new things by using Glasp since the app shows you highlights and notes from the people you follow and the wider Glasp community.
 Exposing you to articles that you might not normally know about or read.
 As a result, your knowledge base grows and you become a better writer, learner, or thinker.

 Additionally, Glasps encourage building, creating, and learning in public.
 Given that Glasp has a highlight and note-taking feature as well as a social component that lets you follow people and receive a follow in return, your highlights and notes are visible to your followers.

 Furthermore, you can access not only the highlights of those you are following but also the highlights of the entire Glasp community by using the explore feature.

 ## How to Install Glasp browser extension on Chrome

-1. Open your browser, and type in ["glasp.co"](https://glasp.co/).
+1. Open your browser, and type in [`glasp.co`](https://glasp.co/).
-2. Click on the “Install on Chrome” button
+2. Click on the `"Install on Chrome"` button
    ![Install on Chrome button.](/images/installChrome.png "Glasp installation on Chrome.")
    _The Chrome web store will open up_
-3. Click on the “Add to Chrome” button
+3. Click on the `“Add to Chrome”` button
    ![Add to Chrome Button.](/images/Add2chrome.png "Add to Chrome Button.")
    _A pop-up window will appear asking_
-4. Click on the “Add extension” button
+4. Click on the `“Add extension”` button
    ![Add extension button.](/images/chrome%20popup.png "Add extension button.")
    _Then the Glasp home page will open up_
-5. To pin the Glasp extension, click the “Extension's icon” and then click the “Pin icon” on the home page.
+5. To pin the Glasp extension, click the `“Extension's icon”` and then click the `“Pin icon”` on the home page.
    ![Pin Glasp extension.](/images/pin.png "Pin Glasp extension.")
-6. Click the "Glasp Icon" and then "sign-up."
+6. Click the `"Glasp Icon"` and then `"sign-up."`
    ![Glasp icon to sign-up.](/images/glasp%20signup.png "Glasp icon to sign-up.")
    _The system will redirect you to a sign-up page_
-7. Click on the “Continue with Google” button
+7. Click on the `“Continue with Google”` button
    ![Continue with Google.](/images/continue.png "Continue with Google.")
    _You’ll receive a confirmation email from Glasp.
-Click “Confirm your account” in the email._
+Click `“Confirm your account”` in the email._
-8. A confirmation page with the message "Successfully confirmed" will appear.
-To access your Glasp page, click "Login".
+8. A confirmation page with the message `"Successfully confirmed"` will appear.
+To access your Glasp page, click `"Login"`.
    ![Login.](/images/Login.png "Login.")
    _It will launch your Glasp profile._
    ![Glasp profile.](/images/profile.png "My Glasp profile.")